 North Shore Scenic Drive

 Beginning in Duluth, Minnesota, North Shore Scenic Drive takes you through the serene wilderness along the shoreline of Lake Superior.
 The 142 miles stretch will have you experiencing rocky river beds, waterfalls, and lighthouses along the way.
 Small towns, like Grand Marais, offer cute restaurants and shops for when you want to stop and explore the area.

 Going to the Sun Road and Glacier National Park

-In Big Sky Country, the Going-to-the-Sun Road in Montana is a bucket list drive.
-With stunning views of the Rocky Mountains and glacier-fed lakes, this 50-mile drive is one of the most beautiful in the northwest.
+In Big Sky Country, the Sun Road in Montana is a bucket list drive.
+With stunning views of the Rocky Mountains and Glacier National Park, this 50-mile drive is one of the most beautiful in the northwest.
 Though it’s not that long, you’ll be pulling over throughout the drive to take photos.
 You should always check to make sure it’s open before you hit the road and note that it’s not open in the winter.
 Find out a bucket list idea for each of the 50 states.

 Route 6 through Cape Cod